thepatchworkpress/thepatchworkpress/content/nonfic/paint.md

 I wouldn’t say that I’ve *found peace* with my gender identity, but the two of us have come to a truce.
 I have accepted that a non-binary gender identity was not something I chose.
 Instead, I was landed with it, labelled non-binary by the fact that I am inescapably queer.
 It doesn’t matter that I wear make-up and dresses, I sit with my legs crossed, I speak only when spoken to.
 Nor that I have breasts, a male partner, a menstrual cycle.
 Everyone, without a second’s hesitation, assumes me a lesbian – not-so-subtly hiding the label of *other*.
 No matter how I try to perform correct womanhood, I am inevitably failed-woman; woman-without-man; woman-without-child.
 Queerness wasn’t really a choice; queerness happened to me.
 So I embraced it.
 You have to.

-If the binary of masculinised/feminised underpins how we, me and you, reader, interact with one another, I far too carefully walk the line between the two.
-To say gender is not binary is to articulate that, while ideals of gender may *influence* how people present themselves and interact with one another, they cannot fully write that social script.
+If the binary of masculinised/feminised underpins how we, me and you, reader, interact with one another, I am non-binary because I far too carefully walk the line between the two.
+To say that *gender is a spectrum* is to articulate that, while ideals of gender may *influence* how people present themselves and interact with one another, they cannot fully write that social script.
 That is, we behave as ourselves; others map our behaviour onto their gendered ideals, and treat us accordingly.
 These ideals are, inevitably, unattainable.
 Trans people are acutely aware of this – remember, we are gendered inescapably *other* – but anyone who accepts the gender binary as fact will be forever stuck chasing them.

 Gender is a semiotic exchange between oneself and the viewer.
 By this, I mean that to identify with one gender or another relies upon a sense of *self* as representation.
 The complexities of my desire to become are rendered as flat as my face in the mirror.